 Trend #3: Pet Supplements

-Pet supplements have been on shelves for a while, but the popularity of pet supplements will increase as pet owners continue to treat their furry friends as if they’re part of the family.
-Pets have become such an integral part of most people’s lives that owners concern themselves with the quality of food they feed their pets and with the pet’s quality of life.
-Fortunately for nutraceutical companies, this also means that owners are willing to purchase supplements, and, in many cases, they want to make sure that they’re getting high-quality supplements.
+The pet supplements of 2019 haven’t changed very much in 2020.
+Pet supplements are still popular as owners treat their furry friends as if they’re part of the family.
+Pets are such an integral part of most people’s lives that owners concern themselves with the quality of food they feed their pets and with the pet’s quality of life — even in the midst of a pandemic.
+Fortunately for nutraceutical companies, these attitudes and buying habits have stayed pretty consistent amidst the upheaval of COVID-19.

 Trend #4: Sustainable Packaging

 Plastic continues to be a problem.
 Even though the world’s focus is on more immediate issues, the plague of plastic is lurking in the background.
 Consumers are still worried about what plastic is doing to the planet and nutraceutical companies have been quick to step up to the plate and denounce it.
 One of the simplest ways companies are embracing this trend is simply using less packaging.
 Considering there are few types of packaging that are 100% eco-friendly, just using less is a big help.
 Additionally, plant-based replacements for plastic resins and extrusions are becoming more popular and affordable.4

 We’ve gotten to the point where the problem with plastic isn’t a lack of alternatives.
 The challenge now is finding the packaging that fulfills the same role and incorporates into a supply chain with minimal disruption.
 If this can’t be done without plastic, one expert points out that plastic and sustainable aren’t mutually exclusive.
 “Plastic can still play a role in sustainable packaging, if it’s recyclable and the brand does a thorough evaluation of sourcing, efficiency, recovery, health and safety of all possible alternatives.”
 5